 *Under certain circumstances, Experian allows you to write a short personal statement to explain that you may be a victim of identity theft while the issue is being resolved.
 Alternatively, you can put a short-term ban on your credit report to protect it from damage.

-Your Equifax score is a number between 0 and 1,200 but it is far more common for Australians to have a credit score below 1,000.
+Your Equifax score is a number between 0 and 1,200.
 With your credit score, you want to aim high but don’t stress yourself too much.
 A good credit score could already open many doors when applying for finance.

 Your Equifax score is based on your Equifax credit report and this report changes whenever a new piece of information is added or old information gets removed.
 Therefore, your score can change frequently, sometimes multiple times per day.

 Your Equifax report lists:

 In a worst-case scenario, someone steals your credit card details or even worse, your full identity.
 A fraudster can use your credit card on your behalf, eat into your savings or leave you with unpaid bills for purchases you didn’t even know about.
 Accumulation of credit enquiries and unpaid bills can seriously harm your credit score.
 Luckily, Equifax and Experian both offer support and will help you resolve this issue.
 You can even ban your credit report for the time your case is being investigated to protect it from further harm.
 However, it will take some time and effort from your side.
 On a good note: your credit score should recover immediately, once the issue is resolved!